developer-friendly/blog/docs/posts/0008-k8s-federated-oidc.md

 will also remove the overhead of secret rotations from your workload.

-In this post, we have seen how to establish a trust relationship between a Kubernetes cluster and AWS IAM to grant cluster generated Service Account tokens access to AWS services using OIDC.
+In this post, we have seen how to establish a trust relationship between a bear-metal Kubernetes cluster and AWS IAM to grant cluster generated Service Account tokens access to AWS services using OIDC.

-Having this foundation in place, it's easy to extend this pattern to managed Kubernetes clusters such as Azure Kubernetes Service (AKS) or Google Kubernetes Engine (GKE).
+Having this foundation in place, it's easy to extend this pattern to managed Kubernetes clusters such as [Azure Kubernetes Service (AKS)][aks] or [Google Kubernetes Engine (GKE)][gke].
 All you need from the managed Kubernetes cluster is the OIDC configuration endpoint, which in turn has the JWKs URL.
 With that, you can create the trust relationship in AWS or any other Service Provider and grant the relevant access to your services as needed.

 Hope you've enjoyed reading the post as much as I've enjoyed writing it.
 I wish you have learned something new and useful from it.